JuanJC2000/HungryBilly2023/README.md

 The car is from Unity Learns free assets for prototype testing.

 These are the 2 only assets used.
-All other functionaly is custom made.
+All other functionality is custom made.

 Total time in project from commits = 8 hours